Lobster444/FireBase_BREVEDU/README.md

 3. **Verify VITE_ prefix**: Client-side variables must start with `VITE_`
 4. **Check for spaces**: No spaces around the `=` sign
 5. **Quote complex values**: Use quotes for values with spaces or special characters
+6. **Domain authorization**: For email verification, ensure your domain is whitelisted in Firebase

 ## License